|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for

-- Bond [Siege] - If Triumph begins the game in Siege's battlegroup, it is bonded to him/her/them.
-Triumph is not considered to be bonded while under your opponent's control.
-While Triumph is bonded to Siege and in their control range, Triumph gains boosted ranged attack damage rolls.
+- Bond [Siege] - If this model begins the game in Siege's battlegroup, it is bonded to him/her/them.
+This model is not considered to be bonded while under your opponent's control.
+While this model is bonded to Siege and in their control range, Triumph gains boosted ranged attack damage rolls.

 - Dual Attack - This model can make melee and ranged attacks in the same activation.
 When this model makes its initial melee attacks or a power attack, it can also make its initial ranged attacks.
 This model can make ranged attacks even while in melee.